-- Commercial operation: The business must be carried on commercially, with a view to making a profit.
+- Commercial operation: the business must be carried on commercially, with a view to making a profit.

-- Pattern of occupation: Total periods of longer term occupation must not exceed 155 days (approx. five months) during the relevant period.
-A period of longer term occupation is a letting to the same person for longer than 31 continuous days.
+- Pattern of occupation: total periods of longer-term occupation must not exceed 155 days (approx. five months) during the relevant period.
+A period of longer-term occupation is a letting to the same person for longer than 31 continuous days.

-- Availability: The property must be available for commercial letting as holiday accommodation to the public for at least 210 days (approx. seven months) during the relevant period.
+- Availability: the property must be available for commercial letting as holiday accommodation to the public for at least 210 days (approx. seven months) during the relevant period.

-- Letting: The property must be commercially let as holiday accommodation to members of the public for at least 105 days during the relevant period.
-A letting for a period of longer term occupation is not a letting as holiday accommodation for the purposes of this condition.
+- Letting: the property must be commercially let as holiday accommodation to members of the public for at least 105 days during the relevant period.
+A letting for a period of longer-term occupation is not a letting as holiday accommodation for the purposes of this condition.

 - Note: it is important to note that if you operate a self-catering property, you are unable to claim sideways loss relief against other income.
-Also, regardless of complying with the FHL Rules, HMRC may deem your self-catering property to be subject to Capital Gains Tax and Inheritance Tax if it is determined that you do not provide a sufficient level of services to demonstrate that it is trading businesses.
+Also, regardless of complying with the FHL Rules, HMRC may deem your self-catering property to be subject to Capital Gains Tax and Inheritance Tax, if it is determined that you do not provide a sufficient level of service to demonstrate that it is trading businesses.
 It is therefore important to gain advice from an accountant who understands the taxation rules for self-catering businesses.